techsenger/patternfx/README.md

 ### MVC vs MVP vs MVVM <a name="patterns-mvc-mvp-mvvm"></a>

-It is clear that each of the discussed patterns has its own strengths and weaknesses, and the choice of architecture should be driven by the project’s requirements and the developer’s preferences.
+Each of the discussed patterns has its own strengths and weaknesses, and the choice of architecture should be driven by the project’s requirements and the developer’s preferences.

-MVC provides maximum control and is very simple to implement, but it has a serious drawback — it completely merges the logic that interacts with the model and the presentation logic.
-This not only complicates the code but also makes it impossible to test interaction logic without the `View`.
+MVC provides maximum control and is very simple to implement, but it has a serious drawback — MVC tends to mix presentation and interaction logic inside the Controller, which often leads to tightly coupled and harder-to-test code.
 For this reason, the following analysis will focus only on MVP and MVVM.

-Both MVP and MVVM provide a crucial advantage — the ability to test the logic that interacts with the `Model` independently of the `View`, but this is achieved in different ways.

-In MVVM, this separation is accomplished by moving UI state into the `ViewModel`, which requires creating and maintaining a dedicated representation of the UI state.
-In JavaFX, this often leads to a significant amount of additional code and increased architectural complexity, especially in cases where the state of the `View` is difficult to express exclusively through bindings.

-In contrast, MVP does not require duplicating the `View` state.
-The `Presenter` can directly invoke methods on the `View` through an interface, which makes the pattern more flexible and allows it to naturally handle situations where updating the UI through state or bindings proves to be awkward or insufficient.
+MVP and MVVM are similar in that both patterns introduce an explicit representation of UI state outside of the `View`, unlike MVC.
+In MVP, the state is stored in the `Presenter`, while in MVVM, the state is stored in the `ViewModel`.
+It is worth noting that this characteristic makes both patterns significantly more complex compared to MVC.

-The second important difference is testability.
-MVVM excels at testing data-driven, state-oriented logic, which makes it particularly well suited for CRUD-style screens where the UI is a deterministic projection of state.
+MVVM naturally aligns with declarative UI frameworks and state-based rendering models, which makes it particularly well suited for CRUD-style screens where the UI is a deterministic projection of state.
 However, this advantage is limited to scenarios where the UI behavior is state-driven.

 When the interaction model becomes algorithm-driven — for example:
 - searching and navigating through a document,